Local Area Attractions

 Want to see Charleston don't want to drive?
 Hop on the Low Country Loop Trolley for an island excursion you won't forget!
 Visit the Charleston Tea Plantation, Firefly Distillery, Irvin House Vinetyards, or head for downtown Charleston.
 The Trolley will pick you up here at the campground.
 Please click onto the link for further info about the schedule.

 Don't miss this great attraction, located right next to the KOA!
 Blackbeard's Cove's Family Fun Park has something for everyone!
-Go-Karts, 2 miniature golf courses, an amazing arcade with more than 70 games, jump-land, indoor playground, gemstone mining, climbing wall and newest attraction, Paintball!
+Go-Karts, 2 miniature golf courses, an amazing arcade with more than 50 games, jump-land, outdoor playground, gemstone mining, and climbing wall.
 The Galley serves a delicious lunch and dinner menu featuring Homemade Pizza.
 Parents, you can relax at the outdoor Tiki Bar with a beer or a glass of wine while the kids have their run of the park.

 Boone Hall Plantation